RafSkill/vscode-gitlens/CONTRIBUTING.md

-# Contributing
+ Contributing

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 When contributing to this project, please first discuss the changes you wish to make via an issue before making changes.

-Please note the [Code of Conduct](CODE_OF_CONDUCT.md) document, please follow it in all your interactions with this project.
+Please note the Code of Conduct def document, please follow it in all your interactions with this project.

-## Your First Code Contribution
+Your First Code Contribution

 Unsure where to begin contributing?
-You can start by looking through the [`help-wanted`](https://github.com/gitkraken/vscode-gitlens/labels/help-wanted) issues.
+You can start by looking through the help-wanted (https://github.com/gitkraken/vscode-gitlens/labels/help-wanted) issues.

-### Getting the code
+Getting the code

 ```
 git clone https://github.com/gitkraken/vscode-gitlens.git